Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

 Furthermore, we observe that the number of questions and the number of answers of users are not always balanced in an area.
 More concretely, we find that on local level, the  answer question proportion could be very different from the global average and this phenomenon is very common and seems to follow some geographical pattern.
 We thus come up with a hypothis that users on Stack Overflow could have different preference between ask questions and propose answers and this preference follows a geographic distribution.

 To carry out further analysis on this topic, we try to visualize the answer distribution and question distribution over a world map.
-The total number of question or answer doesn't give much sense since they are just expanded by the size of local user commity.
-We then turn our attention to the geo-distribution of answer&question per user.
-This time we observed that users in Western Europe like Germany, Austria and Finland are more likely to answer to a question on Stack Overflow.
+The total number of question or answer doesn’t give much sense since they are just expanded by the size of local user commity.
+We turn our attention to the answer per user map, question per user map and question-answer ratio map.
+We have the following obervations:

+- Users in Western Europe like Germany, Austria and Finland are more  active  to answer questions.
+On a large scale, users in highly industrialized are more likely to use StackOverflow as a platform to spread their knowledge.
+- Users in the third tend to ask more questions than to anwer questions.

+Given the large young programmers population and the higher likelihood for a junior programmer to ecounter problems, the third world countries show a knowlage import tendency.
+Meanwhile, industrilized countries play the role of exporter, sharing knowledge on StackOverflow.

+> *We can see a clear global interaction pattern from the StackOverflow user's behavior, which displays a global flux of programming knowledge.*

 ### Questions and Answering Tendency of Different Country
 We can alse see the distribution of the Stack Overflow participation in a country-view.